Climate Change

 How is climate change impacting the lives of refugees and displaced people?

-Around 84% of the world’s refugees live in ‘climate change hotspots’, areas which are more likely to be affected by the adverse impacts of climate change.
+Around 60% of the world’s 114 million refugees and people internally displaced by conflict are in countries on the front lines of the climate crisis, exacerbating the protection needs and risks for displaced people and contributing to new, onward, and protracted displacement.
 The effects of climate change, like extreme weather events, are hugely detrimental and increase the vulnerability of refugees and displaced people.

 What does the future of climate change look like?

-Although the number of deaths have fallen sharply between 1970 and 2019 due to improved early warning systems and disaster management, the number of deaths remains high.
-Droughts were the biggest killers, responsible for 650,000 deaths, followed by storms and floods.
+Although the number of deaths has fallen sharply between 1970 and 2019 due to improved early warning systems and disaster management, the number of deaths remains high.
+Droughts were the biggest killers, , followed by storms and floods.
 Mami Mizutori, UN Special Representative and head of the Office for Disaster Risk Reduction said that, “More international cooperation is needed to tackle the chronic problem of large numbers of people being displaced each year by floods, storms and drought.”

 How is UNHCR addressing climate change and disaster-related displacement?